89luca89/distrobox/docs/posts/run_libvirt_in_distrobox.md

 :~> distrobox enter --root libvirtd-container
 ```

-Let it initalize, then we can install all the packages we need:
+Let it initialize, then we can install all the packages we need:

 ```console
 :~> distrobox enter --root libvirtd-container